 GeneCards Summary for CTSA Gene

 CTSA (Cathepsin A) is a Protein Coding gene.
-Diseases associated with CTSA include galactosialidosis and ring chromosome 20.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Sphingolipid metabolism.
-GO annotations related to this gene include enzyme activator activity and serine-type carboxypeptidase activity.
+Diseases associated with CTSA include Galactosialidosis and Cathepsin A-Related Arteriopathy-Strokes-Leukoencephalopathy.
+Among its related pathways are Sphingolipid metabolism and Lysosome.
+Gene Ontology (GO) annotations related to this gene include enzyme activator activity and serine-type carboxypeptidase activity.
 An important paralog of this gene is CPVL.

 Protective protein appears to be essential for both the activity of beta-galactosidase and neuraminidase, it associates with these enzymes and exerts a protective function necessary for their stability and activity.
 This protein is also a carboxypeptidase and can deamidate tachykinins.

 Cathepsins are a group of lysosomal proteases that have a key role in cellular protein turnover.
 The term cathepsin includes serine proteases (cathepsins A and G), aspartic proteases (cathepsin D and E) as well as the cysteine proteases (cathepsins B, C, F, H, K, L, O, S, W and Z).